shanto-Rahman/FlakyLens/README.md

 This train code will save the model into the following directory ../flaky-test-categorization_per_project/

 To run the prediction code, run the following command.
+This may take around 2-3 mins.

 ```shell
 bash per_project_prediction.sh FlakyLens "BERT"